BIG-RAT/dru/README.md

 ![alt text](./images/dru.sampleFile.png "template")

 The application will look for known headers; computer name, display name, serial number, serial_number, udid, asset tag, asset_tag, full name, username, email address, email_address, building, department,position, room, phone number, user phone number, device phone number, phone, site.
 Other headers will be classified as extensions attributes.
 As a result you cannot have an extension attributed titled the same as a know header.
-For example you can't have an extension attribute called site as it is defined as a known header (taken by a built in attribute), or 'computer name' as it is associated with the built in attribute 'name' from a computer record.
-Note, using these known headers allows one to export an advanced search to create a data file.
+For example you can't have an extension attribute called site as it is defined as a known header (taken by a built in attribute), or 'computer name' as it is associated with the built in attribute 'name' from a computer record.<br><br>
+Note, using these known headers allows one to export an advanced search to create a data file.<br>
+### Important:
-Currently updates are based on serial number, that being the only required data field (column).
+Updates are based on serial number, that being the only required data field (column).

-Log information can be accessed from the menu bar (View --> Logs) or by pressing command + L.

 ## History